 Further details are available in the section on Travel Guidelines.

 As required by the Members’ Remuneration and Pensions Act, Members must maintain a record of their attendance at House sittings and prepare a declaration outlining the reason for any absences.
-This declaration must be submitted to the Clerk of the House between the 1st and 15th day of January and July each calendar year.
-Any absence in excess of those permitted under the Act will be deducted by Payroll Services at the rate of $300 per day from the Members basic compensation upon receipt of instructions from the Clerk.
+This declaration must be submitted to the Clerk of the Legislative Assembly or their designate between the 1st and 15th day of January and July each calendar year.
+Any absence in excess of those permitted under the Act will be deducted by Payroll Services at the rate of $300 per day from the Member’s basic compensation upon receipt of instructions from the Clerk.

 In the unfortunate event that a Member passes away while holding office, basic compensation will be paid until the end of the month in which the Member dies.
-Final payments will be made to the Members estate.
-The designated beneficiary should contact Payroll Services for details regarding final payments and benefits.
+Final payments will be made to the Member’s estate.
+The designated beneficiary should contact Client Care for details regarding final payments and benefits.
 Payroll Services will contact the constituency office with instructions.